 Private students CD Projects!

-Students are encouraged to participate in sharing music and performing for each other in our Recitals.
+Students have the opportunity to participate in sharing music and performing for each other in our Recitals.

 Purchasing a Keyboard?

 If you are planning on purchasing a keyboard there are a few things to consider:

 How long has it been since it has been tuned?
 An Acoustic piano must be tuned at least once a year!